Ak6876/Dynamic_Form_Generator/README.md

       ]
     }
 ```
-  - On submitting the form, the form data can be viewed in the console log.
+  - On submitting the form, the form data can be downloaded in your local drive.
 - Output

   ![form generated](public/output.png)

  > [!CAUTION]
- > This website still lacks important validation, so it may not work as per your expectation.
+ > This website still lacks important features, so it may not meet your expectations.

 Check the [live](https://dynamic-form-generator-nu-lemon.vercel.app/) website here.